How Many Companies Are Using AI? Latest Stats (June 2026)

 ☐ Budget owner and decision-maker assigned

 A useful starting point is to connect every AI use case to one clear business objective.
-This makes your AI checklist for readiness assessment more actionable and keeps teams focused on outcomes that matter.
+Working with dedicated AI strategy services can make your AI checklist for readiness assessment more actionable and keeps teams focused on outcomes that matter.

 Data readiness is one of the most important parts of any AI readiness assessment checklist.
 Even the most advanced AI systems depend on clean, accessible, and well-governed data.
 If your data is fragmented, outdated, or difficult to access, AI projects will struggle to produce reliable results.